Insurance Information 2016-17

 IMPORTANT!
 UC Santa Cruz requires that all students have a primary care provider within 30 miles of their school address (on or off campus).
-Many students with Kaiser, Medi-Cal, or HMO insurance cannot meet this requirement.
-If you cannot identify a provider within this 30 mile radius, you may not qualify to waive the UCSHIP.
-If you are receiving Financial Aid, please check with the Financial Aid office to see if UC SHIP or CruzCare is included.
+Many students with Medi-Cal or HMO insurance cannot meet this requirement.
+If you cannot identify a provider within this 30 mile radius, you may not qualify to waive UC SHIP.
+If you are receiving financial aid, please check with the Financial Aid Office to see if UC SHIP or CruzCare is included.

 Students and their parents should first ask: "Are We Really Covered?"
 Consider the following:

-- If you have an HMO plan such as Health Net, PacifiCare, as your insurance plan.
-Before waiving the UC SHIP insurance plan, please note that the HMO plan only covers you for medical care from your designated primary care provider or upon referral from that person.
+- If you have an HMO plan such as Health Net, Aetna, as your insurance plan.
+Before waiving UC SHIP, please note that the HMO plan only covers you for medical care from your designated primary care provider, or upon referral from this provider.
 It is not automatically a portable plan.
 In order to seek non-emergency care in Santa Cruz County using this plan, the student must select a new doctor in our area and transfer their care to that person.